drcoopertbbt/mwc-2025-using-ai-5g-expansion/NWDAF-Emulator/README.md

 - Device connectivity patterns
 - Network optimization recommendations

-Example query: "What's the current load on the eMBB slice?"
+Example query: "Can you summarize the NWDAF network analytics and recommend any 5G expansion opportunities according to trends you see in the data?"

 ## Data Storage